apache/flink/docs/dev/connectors/kafka.md

 ## Kafka Consumer

-Flink's Kafka consumer is called `FlinkKafkaConsumer08` (or `09` for Kafka 0.9.0.x versions, etc. Note that since modern Kafka connector, it will not carry the version number of Kafka.).
+Flink's Kafka consumer is called `FlinkKafkaConsumer08` (or 09 for Kafka 0.9.0.x versions, etc. or just `FlinkKafkaConsumer` for Kafka >= 1.0.0 versions).
 It provides access to one or more Kafka topics.

 The constructor accepts the following arguments: